-Option Description Default

-local_addre Hostname and port of the listening socket.
+Option Description Default local_addre Hostname and port of the listening socket.
 Defaults to a value picked by the underlying OS.
-The port can be omitted, in which case the value should end in ":".

-send_buffer Total send buffer size in bytes for UDP payload.

-rcv_buffer Total receive buffer size in bytes for UDP payload.
+The port can be omitted, in which case the value should end in ":". fqdn:0 send_buffer Total send buffer size in bytes for UDP payload.
+Platform value of ACE_DEFAULT_MAX_SOCKET rcv_buffer Total receive buffer size in bytes for UDP payload.
+Platform value of ACE_DEFAULT_MAX_SOCKET